datatrail-jhu/10_dsjob/video_scripts/03_website_script.md

 To start customizing these tabs, we'll want to be sure that your most up-to-date resume is available on your website!
 To get started on this, you'll need to upload your resume into the cloud/project/static directory.
 Here, our resume is saved as resume.pdf.

 Now, we're ready to start tweaking the tabs available on our website!
 To do this, we'll still be making edits to a file we haven't yet worked with.
 Open cloud/project/config/_default/menus.toml.
 Navigate to the portion of the file shown here.
 Comment out the four lines related to "Publications" and the four lines related to "Tutorials".
 This will remove these links from the top of your website.
-The lines you should delete are highlighted here:
+The lines you should delete are highligthed here:

 Then, make the following changes you see specified here.